EnderBaggins/Aperture_plotting/README.md

 - `name`: The name of the plot.
 This is set by the plot constructor function. and should also be the string that references the `apt_plot` object.

 - `position`: The position of the plot in the figure grid.
 This is set by the `add_plot` or `move_plot` method of the `apt_fig` object.

+- `made`: A boolean that is true if the plot has been made.
+This is set by the `make_plot` method.

 ### `apt_plot` Methods